 Changes of assumptions - In 2023, the discount rate was changed from 6.50% to 6.01% for GASB purposes only due to the projected depletion of the assets in 2064.
+In 2024, the discount rate was changed from 6.01% to 6.50% for GASB purposes due to the plan passing the GASB solvency test.

-In 2019, rates of withdrawal, retirement, disability and mortality were adusted to more closely reflect actual experience.
+In 2019, rates of withdrawal, retirement, disability and mortality were adjusted to more closely reflect actual experience.
 In 2019, assumed rates of salary increase were adjusted to more closely reflect actual and anticipated experience.
 The rate of 6.5% was adopted by the Board on January 27, 2022.